jbaptisteq/OC_P5/README.md

  ```
  https://github.com/jbaptisteq/OC_P5/archive/master.zip
  ```
- Execute phpmyadmin and create à new database, import p5jbq.sql on your database for install with à demo-version dataset.
+ Execute phpmyadmin and create a new database, import p5jbq.sql on your database for install with a demo-version dataset.

- Open files model/manager.php on line 10, use your own dbname, login and pass
+ Open file model/manager.php on line 10, use your own dbname, login and pass
  ```
  10  $db = new \PDO('mysql:host=localhost;dbname=p5jbq;charset=utf8', 'root', '');
  ```
- You can now use blog by running file view/index.php This dataset have an admin account and an user account for test.
+ You can now use blog by running file view/index.php This dataset have an admin account and a user account for test.
  ```
+ *Administrator
- admin : admin password : admin
+ login : admin password : admin
+ *User
- user : user password : user
+ login : user password : user
  ```
  Dont forget to change this or create your own testing account on view/register.php, or directly in user (table) on database.